littlstar/s3-lambda/README.md

 Maps `fn` over each file in an S3 directory, replacing each file with what is returned from the mapper function.
 If `isasync` is true, `fn` should return a Promise.

 This is a **destructive** action, meaning what you return from `fn` will change the S3 object itself.
 For your protection, you must specify `inplace()` to map over the existing files.
 Alternatively, you can use `output()` to output the results of the mapper function elsewhere (as demonstrated below).
+You can pass a third argument (a function) to rename the output key (bucket + prefix).
 ```javascript
 const addSmiley = object => object + ':)'